core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-blood-sugar title="Secure Subscribe to Sensor.
 Square brackets [ ... ] indicate content of compressed COSE object header.
 Curly brackets { ... \} indicate encrypted data." artwork-align="center"}

-The dummy Codes (FETCH/Content) are visible in the header of the OSCORE message to allow intermediary processing of Observe.
+The dummy Codes (FETCH/Content) are used to allow forwarding of Observe messages.
 The options Content-Format (0) and the payload ("220" and "180"), are encrypted.

 The COSE header of the request contains an identifier (ca), indicating the security context used to protect the message and a Partial IV (15).
 The COSE headers of the responses contains Partial IVs (32 and 36).